-Subsequent to August 31, 2021, a former employee who had the role of community relations manager for the Corporation's subsidiary filed a claim against the Corporation alleging he suffered an injury while working with the Corporation and is seeking compensation for damages of up to US \$390,000.
+During the period ended February 28, 2022, a former employee who had the role of community relations manager for the Corporation's subsidiary filed a claim against the Corporation alleging he suffered an injury while working with the Corporation and is seeking compensation for damages of up to US \$390,000.
 The former employee was employed during 2019 and has provided no evidence such injury occurred while employed by the Corporation nor if such injury was a direct result of his employment.
 The Corporation believes the claim is without merit and intends to vigorously defend its position.
-A hearing is scheduled for November 4, 2021.
-As the outcome of this claim is uncertain no amount has been accrued for any potential loss under this complaint.
+A hearing was scheduled for November 4, 2021.
+Due to COVID-19, the hearing has been postponed until May 10, 2022.
+As the outcome of this claim is uncertain, no amount has been accrued for any potential loss under this complaint.